chasehinshaw/makerhub/readme.md

 ## MakerHub: A Place to share Ideas

-This project utilizes the Laravel 4 PHP Framework
+This project includes the following technologies:
+- Laravel 4 PHP Framework
+- Git Version Control